Spartak-Belov-Floresku/react_django_docker_project/README.md

 # Docker / React / Redux / Django / Python SPA that allows users to simulate e-commerce
-The download takes some time.
-If the app hasn't been used for an hour, the Heroku server puts it to sleep.
 # [GameLand SPA test demo version](http://ec2-34-232-52-170.compute-1.amazonaws.com/)

 - This application was built using Dockerizing, React, and Django.